mcreaper26/US-MACs-Analysis/README.md

 Data Cleaning and Manipulation

-Food Items with zero nutrient values
+- Food Items with zero nutrient values

-Food Items with extremely high nutrient values
+- Food Items with extremely high nutrient values

-Accuracy of calories given
+- Accuracy of calories given

-Conversion of imperial units to metric units
+- Conversion of imperial units to metric units

 Data Visualisation

-Density of calories and macronutrients for each food item
+- Density of calories and macronutrients for each food item

-Range of nutrients across the menu
+- Range of nutrients across the menu

-Range of calories by food category
+- Range of calories by food category

-Top 5 food items with the highest or lowest nutrient across the whole menu
+- Top 5 food items with the highest or lowest nutrient across the whole menu

-Serving Size Problem
+- Serving Size Problem

-Multicollinearity of variables
+- Multicollinearity of variables

 Feature Engineering

 Machine Learning
+- Isolation Forest
+- Multivariate Linear Regression
+- Gradient Boosting Machine

 # Contributors
 @mcreaper26 -